 Some other tips that can help improve your answer are,

 Now let us see, what are the common objectives of an interviewer to ask these questions.

 The Objective of an Interviewer for Asking this Question:

-If the interviewer is asking ‘what is your vision in life‘, ‘what are your goals in life in a job interview‘, his intention is to know your expectation from the role you may play in that firm or organization.
+If the interviewer is asking ‘what is your vision in life‘, ‘what are your goals in life in a job interview‘, he intends to know your expectations from the role you may play in that firm or organization.
 The Interviewer always expects a Systematic answer from you so that he/she can understand what you want or your objectives (i.e under 5-year goal plans that you have set for yourself).

-Moreover, the question is asked to know for how many years are you going to be determined towards your goal and how much effort are you going to put to achieve them.
-Also having a vision is used to determine your key strength and your mental power so that you have realistic goals.
+Moreover, the question asks to know for how many years are you going to determine your goal and how much effort are you going to put to achieve them.
+Also having a vision used to determine your key strength and your mental power so that you have realistic goals.

 10 Best Tips to Answer What is your Vision in Life:

 The interviewer when asks you this question, it is better to start your way through by first telling about your past goals which you have successfully achieved in life and then tell about your future life vision.
 Having a vision for you will always keep you focused.

 1. Be true to yourself and the interviewer: